 Individual therapy: Individual sessions can be used to help explore the reasons that may have led to the development of your suicidal thoughts.
 At our clinic, you and your therapist can work through the causes of your emotional pain and help you learn healthier ways of dealing with stress, triggers for relapse, and ways to handle suicidal urges.

 Group therapy: Different groups are held multiple times every day at our treatment center and cover a wide range of topics.
 Through group sessions, you’ll connect with others while learning better communication skills, assertiveness, empowerment, and what to expect after discharge.

 Family therapy: Family therapy can help loved ones understand what you are going through and allow them to be a part of the healing process.
 Sessions are held once a week at our clinic and allow the time for you and your loved ones to work on coping skills, improve communication, and reframe the family dynamic.
 In addition to family therapy, regular visitation time is scheduled.

 As our treatment approach is centered on treating the whole person, we offer a number of experiential treatment options in addition to our traditional therapeutic approaches.
 Some of these programs include:

 - Expressive therapy

-Discharge planning starts the very first day of your treatment so we can make sure that when you are ready to leave Pacific Grove, you have an appropriate aftercare plan.
+Discharge planning starts the very first day of your treatment so we can make sure that when you are ready to leave our treatment center, you have an appropriate aftercare plan.
 When it is time for you to discharge, you and your loved ones will meet with a therapist who will connect you to appropriate referrals in the community that you can turn to for additional support.
 We will help to set you up with a place to live if you need one and can assist you in securing a place of employment should you require a job.
 We will do everything in our power to make sure the transition process is as smooth as possible.